-Like bike helmet laws, motorcycle helmet laws also vary across the country.
+Motorcycle helmet laws differ from state to state, just like bike helmet laws.
 Starting in 1967, motorcycle helmets laws have a back and forth history between state and federal government in which the federal government required that in order to qualify for particular highway construction and federal safety programs, states enact helmet laws.

 By 1970 this process had worked but was followed by individual states repealing, reenacting, and amending the motorcycle laws, and in the late ’70s, numerous states had lobbied Congress to successfully stop the US Department of Transportation from using financial penalties as a means to leverage state helmet laws.